ThisisPatientEngagementcontent

 • Take over-the-counter and prescription medicines only as told by your health care provider.

-• If your PTSD is affecting your marriage or family, get help from a family therapist.
+• If your PTSD affects your marriage or family, get help from a family therapist.

-• Make sure to let all of your health care providers know you have PTSD.
-This is especially important if you are having surgery or need to be admitted to the hospital.
+• Let all of your health care providers know you have PTSD.
+This is important if you are having surgery or need to go to the hospital.

 Where to find more information